Shopping in Bulgaria

 Honey

-The Bulgarians love and appreciate honey so much that they created a special festival in Nessebar in its honor.
-The event is held annually in late August or early September.
-Here you can not only buy "sweet health", but also taste a variety of honey:
+Bulgarians love and value honey so much that they created a special festival in Nessebar in its honor.
+The event is held annually at the end of August – beginning of September.
+Here you can not only buy “sweet health” but also taste various types of honey:

-• lavender with a pleasant fragrance and pink hue;
+• Lavender — with a pleasant aroma and a pinkish hue;

-• sunflower - sugars quickly and has a thick texture;
+• Sunflower — crystallizes quickly and has a thick texture;

-• manna honey is a dark brown honey with a sour-bitter flavor.
-To create it, bees collect the secretions of aphids that eat tree leaves.
+• Honeydew honey — dark brown honey with a sour-bitter taste.
+To produce it, bees collect secretions from aphids feeding on tree leaves.
 The honey is considered medicinal.

-Only in Bulgaria is found honey cream - whipped honey of any kind, which has a creamy consistency, in which you can not feel individual grains.
-It is a natural product that you should not be afraid to buy.
+Only in Bulgaria can you find honey cream — whipped honey of any type, with a creamy consistency, free of granules.
+It is a natural product and safe to buy.

-But lemon and pink honey should be avoided - it is honey with flavorings, the benefits of which are highly questionable.
+However, lemon and rose honey should be avoided — it is flavored honey, and its benefits are doubtful.

-The cost of Bulgarian honey starts at 7 BGN per half-liter jar.
+The price of Bulgarian honey starts from 7 BGN for a half-liter jar.

 Honey is a useful gift

-The Bulgarians are a cheerful hospitable people who are rightly proud of their alcohol.
-Popular with visitors and locals alike are these types of alcoholic products:
+Bulgarians are a cheerful and hospitable people, rightfully proud of their alcohol.
+Among guests and locals, the following types of alcoholic products are popular:

-• race. or Bulgarian moonshine.
-It is made from apricots, pears, plums, apples.
-It is apricot rakiya that is the specialty national drink;
+• Rakija — Bulgarian brandy.
+It is made from apricots, pears, plums, and apples.
+Apricot rakija is considered the signature national drink;

-• wine.
-The most famous are the grape varieties Muscat, Mavrud, Misket, Gamza.
+• Wine.
+The most famous grape varieties are Muscat, Mavrud, Misket, and Gamza.

-A special tribute to the production of alcohol is the numerous wine cellars and wineries located in almost all the big cities of the country.
-Thousands of tourists come here every year not only to buy wine, but also to choose their favorite drink after a long tasting.
+A special tribute to alcohol production is paid by numerous wine cellars and wineries, located in almost all large cities of the country.
+Every year, thousands of tourists visit not only to buy wine but also to select their favorite drink through long tastings.

-• kaimak - a cheese resembling a mixture of thick cream and sour cottage cheese;
+• Kaymak — a cheese resembling a mix of thick cream and sour curd;

-• airan - milk diluted with water and sourdough;
+• Ayran — milk diluted with water and fermented;

 Bolgrade grape rakija